Apenheul Primate Park

 Apenheul Primate Park is a zoo in Apeldoorn, Netherlands.
 It specializes in apes and monkeys.
 It opened in 1971 and was the first zoo in the world where monkeys could walk around freely in the forest and between the visitors.
-It started with just a few species, now it displays more than 30 different primates, among them is the bonobo, gorilla and orangutan.
+It started with just a few species, now it displays more than 30 different primates, among them are the bonobo, gorilla and orangutan.